aces/Loris-MRI/docs/02-Install.md

     be an exact match of what is present in the DICOM series description field.
  * `ComputeDeepQC`: enable or disable the automated computation of image quality control.
 Feature to be integrated in the code base in a **future** release.
- * `Name of the MRI config file`: name of the MRI config file to use when running the Perl insertion scripts; typically `prod`; used when Auto launch is turned on.
+ * `Name of the Perl MRI config file`: name of the perl-based MRI config file to use when running the Perl insertion scripts; typically `prod`; used when Auto launch is turned on.
  * `Default visit label for BIDS dataset`: the visit directory in BIDS structure is optional in the case of only one visit for the whole dataset.
 In